 Few mainstream medicine enthusiasts will want me to share this post with you.
 First, they’ll say it’s because they have an aversion to all things quackery.
-Then, they’ll have a change of heart and try to classify essential oils as “medicine,” of which nobody else can give advice on because these oils are used to “prevent or treat disease” — along with carrots, garlic, herbal tea, and wheat grass.
+Then, they’ll have a change of heart and try to classify essential oils as “medicine,” for which nobody else can give advice on because these oils are used to “prevent or treat disease” — along with carrots, garlic, herbal tea, and wheat grass.

-Then, they’ll make an exception for reading package inserts and make up one on the spot to warn you about the potential atrocity that could result from you using something natural that has little to no side effects and is responsible for zero hospitalizations and deaths each year.
+Then, they’ll make an exception for reading package inserts or make up one on the spot to warn you about the potential atrocity that could result from you using something natural that has little to no side effects and is responsible for about zero hospitalizations and deaths each year.
 While they’re busy scaring your socks off, they’ll forget to tell you they’ve had no training on essential oils and have no clue what they’re talking about.

 Pleasantries aside.
 Let’s talk.

 An essential oil is a volatile liquid carefully extracted from a plant that’s used medicinally for all sorts of health imbalances.
 Once carefully extracted these oils can be used for inhalation, ingestion, absorption, and are used for all sorts of household and personal products like laundry detergent, hand sanitizer, shampoo, toothpaste, and skincare.
 It’s the chemical properties in these oils that provide the benefit and once applied to the skin these benefits hit the blood stream within three seconds.

 Despite what you may have been led to believe, essential oils are not a trend, voodoo, or woo.
 They’ve been around a long time, are mentioned over 188 times in the Bible, were referenced in Chinese manuscripts and the Dead Sea Scrolls, and were even used during the time of the ancient Egyptians as medicine.
 People survived the bubonic plague thanks to this stuff.
 No joke.